wcharlesknight/ruby-oo-relationships-practice-blood-oath-exercise/README.md

 * `Follower.all`
   * returns an `Array` of all the followers
 * `Follower.of_a_certain_age`
-  * takes a `Fixnum` argument that is an age and returns an `Array` of followers who are the given age or older
+  * takes an `Integer` argument that is an age and returns an `Array` of followers who are the given age or older

 **`BloodOath`**